reown-com/web-examples/wallets/react-wallet-v2/README.md

 https://user-images.githubusercontent.com/3154053/156764521-3492c232-7a93-47ba-88bd-2cee3f8366d4.mp4

 ## DOM Tags
-This section is a key of the dom elements used for internal E2E testing Accessible with `data-testid`
+This section is a key of the DOM elements used for internal E2E testing Accessible with `data-testid`

 ### Navbar